-- [49] The Minister's decision to list Serono's patent on the date on which the Minister determined it to be eligible for listing was not unreasonable given the facts and the regulatory context.
-Therefore, I must dismiss this application for judicial review. - [50] The parties agree that costs should be determined in accordance with the middle of Column III of Tariff B in the Federal Courts Rules, SOR/98-106, with no costs to be awarded in favour of or against the interveners.
+- [55] The Minister's decision to list Bayer's patent on the date on which the Minister determined it to be eligible for listing was not unreasonable given the facts and the regulatory context.
+Therefore, I must dismiss this application for judicial review. - [56] The parties agree that costs should be determined in accordance with the middle of Column III of Tariff B in the Federal Courts Rules, SOR/98-106.
 Should the parties wish to make submissions to the Court on costs, they may do so within 10 days of the issuance of this decision.

-JUDGMENT IN T-1369-23
+JUDGMENT IN T-2728-23